 Why are you running for office?

-What experience or expertise would you bring to the EMD Board?
+What experience or expertise do you bring to the EMD board?

-What are the three biggest challenges facing the district?
+What are the three biggest challenges facing EMD?

 How do you propose tackling those challenges?

 Recruiting, retaining and supporting EMD personnel: Operational success is only achieved if team personnel are treated with respect and support.
 EMD does an outstanding job in this regard by constantly monitoring, adapting and revising its personnel management policies and practices; Sustaining and improving clean water and wastewater processing: EMD must intensely monitor a vast infrastructure of equipment, piping, valves, reservoirs, collection points, lift stations, etc., to ensure our clean water and treatment of wastewater into effluent discharge for reuse; Budgeting financial resources to achieve operational goals: EMD’s administration department provides accounts receivable/payable, payroll and outsourced accounting review services.